 He has published on issues concerning criminal law, criminal procedure, and criminology.
 Professor Janikowski is the co-author of Legality and Illegality, published by Peter Lang Publishing and is currently completing a book on constitutional criminal procedure.
 His other research interests focus on collaborations among local, state, and federal criminal justice agencies to reduce violent and gang crime and the impact of early childhood experience on future criminality.

-Scott Wilson is the Director of Technology and Special Projects for The Institute.
+Scott Wilson is the Director of Communications and Technology for The Institute.
+In addition to developing and executing the organization's communication strategy, his department deploys and maintains the website and network technology utilized by The Institute.
 Formerly the Director of Data, Scott was responsible for the publication of the annual "State Of The Children In Memphis And Shelby County" as well as overseeing the collection, organization and storage of data for the Institute.
-Currently, his department deploys and maintains the website and network technology utilized by The Institute.
-Additionally, the CANDLE research project at the University of Tennessee and our work with the Neighborhood Christian Center's Operation Smart Child project are his responsibility.
 Prior to joining The Institute, he owned and operated two businesses after more than 13 years in management positions at FedEx.
+He also writes regularly about Leadership, Technology at scottkwilson.com.

 Marc Goodman-Bryan is a Research Associate at The Urban Child Institute.
 He earned a B.A. in Philosophy from The University of Memphis in 2004 and a Master's Degree in Political Science from the University of Memphis in 2008.
 He has been with TUCI since 2008, and has contributed to numerous policy briefs and to The State of Children in Memphis and Shelby County: Data Book IV.
 His research interests include the effects of parenting style, family structure, and child care quality on child well-being.
 Other recent work examines topics such as infant mortality, educational achievement gaps, and emergent literacy.